GCSE Theory of PE

 Steps to Success in GCSE Theory of PE

-- Coursework is worth 40% of your final grade.
+- NEA is worth 40% of your final grade.
 It is therefore essential that you attend one course related extra-curricular PE club per week to maximise your practical coursework marks.

 - Develop your ability as a player or performer by accessing clubs in the wider community.